1966 Gibson ES-345 TDC Cherry faded to Watermelon Orange

-This is a pretty rare guitar: 1 of only 186 made in 1966 and all original including the Stereo output and Varitone rotary switch.
-You dont see many '66 ES guitars for sale.
+This is a pretty rare guitar: 1 of only 186 made in 1966 and all original including the Stereo output and Varitone rotary switch (or, if preferred, you can have it with a complete wired high end mono harness, and the original wired harness seperately in a box)

-This beauty has no cracks, breaks, refins, repairs.
-The original Cherry finish has faded to a lovely soft orange red with a lot of weather checking all around.
+This beauty has no cracks, breaks, refins, repairs other then some touchup around the heel of the neck.
+The original Cherry finish has faded to a lovely soft watermelon orange with a lot of weather checking all around.
 At some point it had different tuners but the originals are back on.
-The nut is 40.2mm so pretty nice for this era and it comes including a Stereo- and Stereo-to-Mono cable so you can use it anywhere anytime!
-The case is a newer Gibson hardshell case.
+The nut is 40.2mm so pretty nice for this era.
+The original Patent No. sticker pickups sound incredible, open and rich.
+All hardware, plastics and electronics are original to this guitar.
+Comes in a newer Gibson hardshell case.

 The ES-345 was introduced in the April 1959 issue of the Gazette and sold for $345.00 in sunburst finish.
 Since its debut this classic has been seen on stage by everyone from Dicky Betts and Chuck Berry to Elvin Bishop, B.B.
 King, Freddie King and Marty McFly ;-)